BarryCoding/fork-vue3-docs/src/study/components/registration.md

 1. PascalCase names are valid JavaScript identifiers.
 This makes it easier to import and register components in JavaScript.
 It also helps IDEs with auto-completion.

 2. `<PascalCase />` makes it more obvious that this is a Vue component instead of a native HTML element in templates.
 It also differentiates Vue components from custom elements (web components).

-This is the recommended style when working with SFC or string templates.
-However, as discussed in [in-DOM Template Parsing Caveats](/guide/essentials/component-basics#in-dom-template-parsing-caveats), PascalCase tags are not usable in in-DOM templates.

-Luckily, Vue supports resolving kebab-case tags to components registered using PascalCase.
-This means a component registered as `MyComponent` can be referenced in the template via both `<MyComponent>` and `<my-component>`.
-This allows us to use the same JavaScript component registration code regardless of template source.